nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   <br>

 ### Editing a group: `group /edit`
-Edits an existing group so that you can change details of a group.<br>
+Edits an existing group so that you can change the details of a group.<br>

 >Format: `group /edit /gid [GROUP_ID] [</n [GROUP_NAME]>] [</pl [NAME1 NAME2...]>]`
 >* `[GROUP_ID]` refers to the unique identifier of the group.